vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 According to Norwegian regulations the customer needs to actively accept the terms and conditions for the purchase.
+This is not possible if you just send a deeplink.
 For more information, please see the Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).